HITLB17/HITLB17.github.io/_pages/cv.md

 Hobbies
 ======
 * Model Airplane
-* Running (PB for Half-Marathons: 2hours and 4minutes)
+* Marathon (PB for Half-Marathons: 1hours and 55minutes)
 * Table-tennis and tennis